-The essay cites clear, relevant, and appropriate evidence related to the claim and counterclaims while explaining how the evidence supports the claim.
-The essay demonstrates some logical reasoning and understanding of the topic and/or text(s) and states the strengths and weaknesses of both the claim and counterclaim(s).
+The essay uses clear, relevant, and appropriate evidence related to the claim and counterclaims while explaining how the evidence supports the claim.
+The essay demonstrates logical reasoning and understanding of the topic and/or text(s) and states some strengths and weaknesses of both the claim and counterclaims.
 Counterclaims are acknowledged but may be only generally explained and/or distinguished from the essay's central claim.